Constitutional and Regulatory Compliance Support for Higher Education Institutions

 - Trading issues, including the HMRC guidelines on the corporation tax treatment of universities

 - Advising on relationships between HEIs and students' unions

 - Research by universities, including the Charity Commission's guidance on charitable research

 - Endowment, including the use of total return orders and the statutory powers introduced by the Charities Act 2006

 - Advising on grant funding arrangements, including agreements with commercial sponsors

 - Fundraising, including alumni programmes and fundraising foundations

 - Data protection

 - Academic freedom

-For specialist legal advice on constitutional & regulatory issues affecting the higher education sector, please contact Con Alexander on 0117 314 5214.
+For specialist legal support on constitutional and regulatory issues affecting the higher education sector, please contact Con Alexander on 0117 314 5214.